mylittletony/mylittletony.github.io/_posts/2015-10-29-localportal-login.markdown

 To access the local portal, connect to the Access Point via one of it's SSIDs.

-Then enter the interface IP of that SSID, which you can retrieve from your SSID list in Cucumber Tony.
+Then enter the interface IP of that SSID, which you can retrieve from your SSID list in CT WiFi.

 If you aren't already logged in, it will prompt you for a username and password.

 The username for the local portal is polkaspots.

-Your password is the serial number of the box that you are trying to connect to, which you can locate through Cucumber Tony on the box's information page as shown below.
+Your password is the serial number of the box that you are trying to connect to, which you can locate through CT WiFi on the box's information page as shown below.

 <div class="mdl-typography--text-center">
 <img src="/images/community/tutorials/local-portal/localportal.gif">